mcfriend99/mysql/docs/index.md

 See [MysqlResult](#class-mysqlresult) and [MysqlResultSet](#class-mysqlresultset) for more.

-## Display result in CLI application
+## Display result in CLI applications

 The library comes with an handy class for CLI based applications to display MySQL tables in the terminal/command prompts &mdash; *TermTable*.
 Here is a basic usage.